basileMarchand/basictools-frozen/README.txt

 3) INSTALLATION

-    to compile the c++ sources run command in the root directory
+    to compile the c++ sources run command in the parent directory of BasicTools

-     > python setup.py build_ext --inplace
+     > python BasicTools/setup.py build_ext --inplace

 4) NOTES FOR CONTRIBUTORS